PicsArt/cppbind/docs/05_detailed_info/03_var_def.rst

  * | **cmd_line** - includes **cmd_line** and **root**.
    | The above mentioned values are special keywords that show the kind of corresponding entity.
    | Variables which are allowed on **root** are the ones which are common for the whole project.
-   | For example **out_prj_dir** should be defined once and is allowed only on root.
+   | For example, **out_prj_dir** should be defined once and is allowed only on root.
    | There can be also variables that are allowed on root but can be overridden.
 An example of such variable is **comment_del_regex** which is allowed also on **cxx** and **file_system**.
-   | For example this means it can be defined for the whole project but overridden for a single file.
+   | For example, this means it can be defined for the whole project but overridden for a single file.
    | **cmd_line** indicates that the variable is allowed on root but also can be provided/modified through command line arguments.
-   | For setting/modifying root variable from command line user need to provide a value for command line option: `--target_arch=arm64`.
+   | For setting/modifying root variable from command line user needs to provide a value for command line option: `--target_arch=arm64`.
    | User can also specify platform/language specific value: `--mac.python.target_arch=arm64`.
 The value provided by command line will overwrite the one defined in `vars` section.
    | Note that if you use only **root** as a value for **allowed_on** property then the variable cannot be overridden from command line.